creationix/howtonode.org/articles/how-to-install-nodejs.markdown

 ## Mac

-If you’re using the excellent [homebrew][] package manager, you can install node with one command: `brew install node`.
+If you're using the excellent [homebrew][] package manager, you can install node with one command: `brew install node`.

 Otherwise, follow the below steps: